jeffvance/openshift-ceph-ex/mysql_ceph_pvc/README.md

 Notice that the claim has been bound to the "ceph-pv" persistent volume.

 ### Creating the Pod:
 The [pod spec](ceph-mysql-pvc-pod.yaml) references the same mysql image and defines the named claim to be used for persistent storage.
-But, before we can create this pod we need to [set the selinux context (#security)](../MYSQL.md) for the /opt/mysql directory on each schedulable OSE-node.
-Next, *oc create* is used to create the pod:
+As with [example 2](../mysql_ceph_plugin), the mysql container needs to run privileged. *oc create* is used to create the pod:

 ```
 $ oc create -f ceph-mysql-pvc-pod.yaml